pingcap/docs-tidb-operator/en/tidb-toolkit.md

 linux-amd64/LICENSE
 ```

-Please copy the `linux-amd64/helm` file to the server and place it under the `/usr/local/bin/` directory.
+Copy the `linux-amd64/helm` file to the server and place it under the `/usr/local/bin/` directory.

-Then execute `helm verison -c`, if the normal output indicates that the Helm client installation is successful:
+Then execute `helm verison -c`.
+If the command outputs normally, the Helm client installation is successful:

 {{< copyable "shell-regular" >}}